pulumi/docs/reference/service/orgs.md

 |--------|--------|--------|--------|
 | Organization | Team | Organization | Group |

-[This](https://about.gitlab.com/2017/09/11/comparing-confusing-terms-in-github-bitbucket-and-gitlab/) post from GitLab explains the similarities between the popular cloud source-control providers.
+[This](https://about.gitlab.com/2017/09/11/comparing-confusing-terms-in-github-bitbucket-and-gitlab/) post from GitLab explains the similarities and the subtle differences between each of those cloud source-control providers.

 You can learn more about each of the external services using these links: